matrix-org/matrix-spec-proposals/proposals/1779-open-governance.md

 spec and is updated using the Matrix Spec Change process.
 However, changes to the governance process also require a 75% positive approval from the Guardians (acting as a formal decision of the Foundation's Directors), in order to ensure changes are aligned with the Foundation's mission.
+For avoidance of doubt, Spec Core Team votes and Guardians' votes are distinct and a person having both hats has to vote independently on both forums with the respective hat on.

 ## The Guardians